Anatoly1010/Atomize/to_do_list.md

 ##To do list:

 A. Modules/Connection/Config
-- Need a good way to load a file from different folder.
-It was partily done.
-There is only an issue with folders that are not in the root of the project
 - Write a detailed instruction how to install gpib library on Linux.
 Test gpib library on windows
 - Continue to write modules
+- Try to get rid of QProcess in the main window

 B. Liveplot
 - Need a way to save data from plots without using an internal pyqtgraph widget or at least check how 2D data looks like
 - Need a special widget to grab a curve from plot and move it up/down, right/left
-- Run python -m liveplot toghether with the main window of the programm

-C. Interactive GUI
-- Create a possiblity of creating an interactive GUI for changing experimental parameters.
-Check fsc2 for details

 # A list of checkings to do